 The University is not considered a large campus.
 It is located within other buildings.
 The building has other tenants, two companies, each with separate entrance.
-Thus, it is possible for non-University persons to access the campus despite the security code on the doors.
+Thus, it is possible for non-University persons of those companies to access the campus despite the security code on the doors during campus opening hours.
+Non-tenants need to ring a door bell, connected to a camera and buzzer system, requesting entrance.
+The reception area is located centrally with a good overview of the facility and regulates the door buzzer.